MIQS/Xwings-web-api-docs/websocket-authenticated-channels.md

 * [New Order](#newOrder)
 * [Cancel Order](#cancelOrder)

-In order to receive the data on authenticated channels, the websocket session needs to be authenticated.
+In order to receive the data on authenticated channels, the websocket session needs to be authenticated first by calling authenticate.

 All requests need to provide the request time in seconds and must be within 5 seconds of the server time or your request will be considered expired and rejected.
 To change 5 second expiry, user can set **expiry** to the desired seconds.